steveklabnik/jj/docs/config.md

 settings are located in [the user config files], which can be found with `jj config path --user`.

 - The repo settings.
-These can be edited with `jj config edit --repo` and are located in `.jj/repo/config.toml`.
+These can be edited with `jj config edit --repo`, or found with `jj config path --repo`.
+For security reasons, they are not located inside the repo.

 - The workspace settings.
-These can be edited with `jj config edit --workspace` and are located in `.jj/workspace-config.toml` in the workspace root.
+These can be edited with `jj config edit --workspace`, or found with `jj config path --workspace`.
+For security reasons, they are not located inside the workspace.

 - Settings [specified in the command-line](#specifying-config-on-the-command-line).